DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ### 16. What is the difference between client-side and server-side caching?

 Client-side caching stores resources in the user's browser cache, reducing the number of requests required and improving web performance.
 Server-side caching, on the other hand, stores resources in the server's cache, reducing the time required to generate a response and reducing the load on the server.
 Client-side caching is useful for resources that don't change frequently, while server-side caching is useful for dynamic content that is generated frequently.
 Both client-side and server-side caching can significantly improve web performance when used appropriately.

+### 17. What is the role of a Content Delivery Network (CDN) in web performance?

+A CDN improves the delivery of content to users.
+It achieves this by distributing content across multiple servers strategically placed in various geographic locations.
+The CDN serves content to users from the server closest to their location, reducing latency and improving load times.
+Additionally, CDNs can cache static content, reducing the load on origin servers and improving overall website performance.
+CDNs also provide additional features like DDoS protection, SSL encryption, and traffic optimization, contributing to a faster and more reliable browsing experience.